 IT departments and partners aren't expected to provide support for products bought through self-service purchase.
-Microsoft will provide standard support for self-service purchasers.
+Microsoft provides standard support for self-service purchasers.

-If a self-service purchaser calls support, will they use the customer's Premier support incidents?
+If a self-service purchaser calls support, does that use the customer's Premier Support incidents?

 How are users expected to receive training on the products they buy through self-service purchase?

-Extensive training for users is provided on the Microsoft Power BI, Power Apps, and Power Automate websites.
+Extensive training for users is provided on the product websites.
 The products have guided learning, documentation, samples, and strong communities to get answers and tips directly from other users.

 What happens to a self-service purchase if a user leaves the organization?

-Valid users will continue to have full use of the self-service purchase for the duration of the subscription.
-The subscription remains active until the purchaser directly cancels it or an admin requests that the subscription be canceled through customer support.
+If the person who originally bought the self-service purchase product leaves the organization, valid users continue to have full use of the product for the duration of the subscription.
+The subscription remains active until the purchaser directly cancels it or an admin requests cancellation of the subscription through customer support.
 Admins may also choose to assign a centrally purchased license to users of the canceled subscription.

 What's the role of Microsoft's partners in self-service purchases?